bencarothers/PyGarden/README.md

-##TwiPy Garden
+##Twipy

-A Python script that monitors a Twitter Timeline for #waterMe.
+Twipy is a little Python script that I use to monitor a Twitter Timeline for the hashtag ```#waterMe```
-If it finds the hashtag, it waters the garden for the specified number of minutes and deletes the tweet.
+If it finds the hashtag, Twipy waters my garden for the specified number of minutes, deletes the tweet, and sends me a message to let me know what it's done.

 ## Motivation